 Like sons, the life of daughters varied based on their level of income.
 Daughters of wealthy families often spent their time in school or being tutored, enjoying social engagements and being groomed to become a woman of high society and find an acceptable husband.
 Poorer daughters helped their mothers with many of the household chores and learned the basics of cooking and sewing from their mothers.
 Many daughters from poorer homes were often tasked with caring for younger children.

 For recreation, all girls enjoyed playing with dolls.
-Wealthier girls often had more intricate porcelain or manufactured dolls while poorer girls had handmade dolls.
-Girls enjoyed playing games such as hoops and singing games and would also spend free time practicing their sewing skills.
+Wealthier girls often had more intricate porcelain or manufactured dolls, while poorer girls had handmade dolls.
+Girls enjoyed playing games such as hoops and singing games, and they would also spend free time practicing their sewing skills.

 Foundation of the American Family

-Despite the differences between the classes, the foundation of the modern American family was born out of these family structures during the Colonial period.
-While daily routines have changed a lot, several American family values, such as teaching discipline and religious values, have remained constant.
+Despite the differences between the classes, the foundation of the modern American family was born out of the family structures developed during the colonial period.
+While roles and daily routines have shifted over time, several American family values, such as teaching discipline and instilling religious beliefs, have remained constant.